jxzhangcc/PIO/README.md

     The following NBO keywords should be specified in the NBO analysis:

         $NBO AONAO=W49 FNAO=W49 DMNAO=W49 SKIPBO $END

+    **Running the NBO analysis**
+    Run the NBO analysis using the following command (replace FILENAME with your own file name, and note .47 should not be included):

+        gennbo FILENAME

     **Output**
     - *FILENAME.nbo*